 Dr. Botte has received national and international attention for her waste water-to-hydrogen fuel research.
-Coined "pee power," Botte's work takes waste water — such as found on animal farms — and converts the substance into a hydrogen fuel by adding electrical current.
-The process converts ammonia and urea in waste water to hydrogen.
+Coined "pee to power," Botte's work takes waste water — such as found on animal farms — and converts the substance into a hydrogen fuel by adding electrical current.
+The process converts ammonia, nitrates and urea in waste water to hydrogen.

 Demonstration of the Hydrogen Car

 In addition to his focus on Antarctica and the Southern Hemisphere, Dr. Fogt is available to discuss the broad impact of climate change on winter weather and how it might impact the United States.Read More

 An atmospheric scientist specializing in the study of supercells and tornadoes, Dr. Jana Houser’s meteorological expertise provides her with the insight to discuss all types of winter weather, weather radar and severe weather.Read More